barumau/PanGlobish/English/102_ortografie.md

 ## Word Structure

-Dunish words are structurally rather simple.
+Panglobish words are structurally rather simple.
 A syllable can include in maximum:

 - one initial consonant